-The following table summarizes the results of operations for all our acute care operations during the three and nine-month periods ended September 30, 2017 and 2016.
-These amounts include: (i) our acute care results on a same facility basis, as indicated above; (ii) the impact of the implementation of EHR applications at our acute care hospitals; (iii) the impact of provider tax assessments which increased net revenues and other operating expenses but had no impact on income before income taxes, and; (iv) certain other amounts including the results of a 25-bed acute care hospital located in Pahrump, Nevada that was acquired in August, 2016, the results of the newly constructed Henderson Hospital, a 130-bed acute care hospital located in Henderson, Nevada that was completed and opened during the fourth quarter of 2016 and the favorable impact of Medicaid settlements relating to prior years that is included in our results for the nine-month period ended September 30, 2017.
+The following table summarizes the results of operations for all our acute care operations during the three-month periods ended March 31, 2018 and 2017.
+These amounts include: (i) our acute care results on a same facility basis, as indicated above; (ii) the impact of provider tax assessments which increased net revenues and other operating expenses but had no impact on income before income taxes, and; (iii) certain other amounts including the impact of the implementation of EHR applications at our acute care hospitals (beginning in 2018, the EHR impact is included in our same facility results as well as all acute care hospitals) and the results of recently acquired/opened ancillary businesses.
 Dollar amounts below are reflected in thousands.